-Thousands of families were forced out when violence first erupted, relocating predominantly in the capital of Baku.
+Thousands of families were forced out when violence first erupted, relocating predominantly to the capital of Baku.

-The conflict resulted in the Armenian occupation of Nagorno – Karabakh region and seven adjacent districts of Azerbaijan.
+The conflict resulted in the Armenian occupation of the Karabakh region and seven adjacent districts of Azerbaijan.
 As a disturbing reminder of the war, landmines laid during the war remain a problem for civilians.

 The project implementation in Azerbaijan demonstrated that there is an urgent need for updated Explosive Ordnance Risk Education that is also tailored to the specific needs of each target group.
 Mine Mark is planning to educate more children in different regions in Azerbaijan that are contaminated with landmines.